cloudify-cosmo/getcloudify.org/guide/3.2/agents-packager.md

 {%endhighlight%}

 {%note title=Note%}
-Using the tool from python allows you to pass the configuration dictionary directly to the creation method which allows for automating the agent creation process.
+Using the tool from Python allows you to pass the configuration dictionary directly to the creation method which allows for automating the agent creation process.
 {%endnote%}

 ## The `cloudify-agent` module